nibalizer/alphabot/README.txt

 		  it makes more sense than the previous implementation of @list, which did the same thing and sent the rest in a private message.

+		- @show <keys> : This simply pulls a trip matching <keys> to the channel for everyone to see.
+It first searches the current log, then it goes to the corresponding past log.
+This should encourage use of @photos since folks can show past trips to others in the channel.

 		- @list : When given, a private message will be sent to the user with all of the currently planned trips.
 The trips will be sorted based on date, with the undated trips appended.